-Realistic and codified performance in theater is based primarily on the premise that performance can be approximated into neatly aligned categories.
-Much like human behavior and the modalities of culture, performance is not always a lesson in either/or, but rather a lesson in disunity.
-Nowhere do we see disunity more realized than in the world of drag performance where the audience enters into a nether world where realism and codified performance unite as strange bedfellows.
-This third way of viewing performance is neither the sublime experience of communitas or the self-embodiment of realism, but rather the collapsing of these two identities into one.
+Realistic and codified performance in theater is often based on the premise that performances can be neatly categorized and structured.
+However, much like human behavior and cultural modalities, performance is rarely a simple either/or scenario.
+Instead, it is a lesson in disunity.
+Nowhere is this disunity more evident than in the world of drag performance, where the audience enters a space that fuses realism and codified performance in strange and unexpected ways.
+This “third way” of viewing performance is not the sublime experience of communitas nor the self-embodiment of realism, but rather the collapsing of these two identities into one.

-In performance this becomes the anthropology of the theater, the way in which we transmit code through cultural performance.
-Richard Schechner, in his landmark study of performance, refers to this as “framed behavior,” a method of explaining the unspoken without the use of the written word, through the mirror of realistic or codified expression.
-Schechner views realistic performance as “the behavior of characters modeled on everyday life."
-Realism is thus a psychological tool utilized in the theater to convey relatability.
-It becomes an impressionistic mirror in which the audience perceives they are viewing something which is authentic and true, even if the very act of realism is an act of theater, and the act of theater, a type of artifice.
+In the context of performance, this becomes the anthropology of the theater: the transmission of cultural codes through performance.
+Richard Schechner, in his landmark study of performance, calls this “framed behavior”—a method of conveying the unspoken through the mirror of realistic or codified expression, without relying on written words.
+Schechner describes realistic performance as “the behavior of characters modeled on everyday life.”
+Realism, in this sense, functions as a psychological tool that makes a performance relatable.
+It serves as an impressionistic mirror, allowing the audience to perceive authenticity and truth, even though the very act of realism is a performance, and the performance itself is inherently artificial.

-The stage musical Hedwig and the Inch casts away the shackles of realism and codified performance to embrace a third way of performance, disunity.
-The musical follows the exploits and heartache of genderqueer rock singer Hedwig Robinson, an East German immigrant living in the United States, who’s undergone a botched sex change operation and is now living in Junction City, Kansas, where’s she’s recently been abandoned by her G.I. husband.
-Through guitar feedback and outlandish rock songs the play chronicles Hedwig’s trials and tribulations living in the shadow of her former protégé, Tommy Gnosis's, who we discover at the beginning of the play has stolen Hedwig’s stage act and has capitalized on it to become part of the pop zeitgeist, albeit a very straight masking one.
+The stage musical Hedwig and the Angry Inch discards the constraints of realism and codified performance, instead embracing a third way: disunity.
+The musical follows the journey of Hedwig Robinson, a genderqueer rock singer and East German immigrant living in the U.S. After a botched sex-change operation, Hedwig now resides in Junction City, Kansas, where she has recently been abandoned by her G.I. husband.
+The play chronicles Hedwig’s trials, amplified by guitar feedback and flamboyant rock songs, all while living in the shadow of her former protégé, Tommy Gnosis.
+Tommy has stolen Hedwig’s stage persona and, in doing so, capitalized on her act to become a pop sensation—albeit a straight, sanitized version.

-Breaking the fourth wall at every turn, Hedwig speaks directly to the audience using the common tropes and conventions of drag performance to convey emotion and narrative disinformation.
-This includes complex rock songs set to poetic verse about Greek mythology, elaborate stage costumes, and exaggerated hair and make up, all of which form signifiers of cultural performance and transmission through the queer lens.
-And what do we mean by the queer lens?
-We mean a shared identity and experience-- free of the heteronormative world.
-In drag performance the queer lens is a bent way of viewing the world, devoid and uninterested in making sacrament at the altar of the straight and narrow.
-The queer lens is a suspended state of exalted being, one disinterested in the binary laws of gender.
-It is the optical version of the other.
-It is a rapturous and glorious state in which queer identity reclaims its own gaze.
+Breaking the fourth wall at every turn, Hedwig speaks directly to the audience, utilizing common drag tropes and conventions to express emotion and narrative disinformation.
+This includes complex rock songs set to poetic verses about Greek mythology, elaborate costumes, and exaggerated hair and makeup—all of which function as cultural signifiers transmitted through a queer lens.
+But what do we mean by the "queer lens"?
+It refers to a shared identity and experience free from the constraints of heteronormativity.
+In drag performance, the queer lens is a defiant way of seeing the world, uninterested in adhering to the rules of the straight and narrow.
+It represents a suspended state of exalted being—one that rejects the binary laws of gender and instead offers a rapturous vision of queer identity reclaiming its own gaze.

-This reminder of communitas is the foundation on which codified performance operates in the drag world.
-A straight audience experiencing Hedwig might merely see a man in a dress, but queer audiences read this differently.
-Hedwig is not merely a drag queen or a trans identified rock star, but rather a gender outlaw, trafficking in the art of illusion.
-“There is no original or primary gender a drag imitates,” Judith Butler reminds us in Gender Trouble: Feminism and the Subversion of Identity.
-“But gender is a kind of imitation for which there is no original; in fact, it is a kind of imitation that produces the very notion of the original as an effect and consequence of the imitation itself."
-Drag is thus a reminder that gender is an optical illusion.
-It’s also the recognition that being a gender outlaw is a sublime experience, inhabited by the beautiful and the profane to form a community of misfits far beyond the straight dictum of the heteronormative world.
+This sense of communitas is the foundation upon which codified performance operates in the drag world.
+A straight audience might see Hedwig as simply a man in a dress, but a queer audience reads her differently.
+Hedwig is not just a drag queen or a trans rock star—she is a gender outlaw, trafficking in the art of illusion.
+Judith Butler, in Gender Trouble: Feminism and the Subversion of Identity, reminds us, “There is no original or primary gender a drag imitates.
+Gender is a kind of imitation for which there is no original; in fact, it is a kind of imitation that produces the very notion of the original as an effect and consequence of the imitation itself.”
+Drag, then, becomes a reminder that gender is an optical illusion.
+It also embodies the recognition that being a gender outlaw is a sublime experience, inhabited by both the beautiful and the profane, and unites a community of misfits far beyond the constraints of the heteronormative world.

-Realism, as a byproduct of theatrical performance, is arguably the illusion of naturalism and, to a lesser degree, truth.
-But drag isn’t so much about realism, but about realness.
-The very definition of realness being the act of embodying the truest version of something or someone, but realness is only realism when projected through the queer lens.
-Drag ultimately traffics in a type of cultural code where realism is not allowed to maintain hegemony over what we see and what we feel.
-Instead, it transmits a unique set of optics to the audience through codified performance where we understand the stage is both an illusion and echo chamber for realism.
-It becomes a pulpit where the performance is concerned with shattering barriers, provoking dialogue, and presenting alternative narratives about social and political issues bound together by communitas.
+Realism, as a byproduct of theater, is often an illusion of naturalism and, to a lesser extent, truth.
+But drag isn’t about realism—it’s about realness.
+Realness, in drag, means embodying the truest version of something, but this realness is only a form of realism when seen through the queer lens.
+Drag, then, operates in a cultural code that refuses to let realism dominate what we see and feel.
+Instead, it transmits a unique set of optics to the audience, where the stage becomes both a mirror and an echo chamber for realism.
+It is a pulpit for shattering barriers, provoking dialogue, and presenting alternative narratives that speak to social and political issues, all bound together by communitas.

-The German philosopher Friedrich Nietzsche seems to argue that one should always take realism (and possibly all categories of expression, codified and other) with a proverbial grain of salt by pointing out the very limits of the enterprise, “You have your way.
+Friedrich Nietzsche seems to suggest we approach realism (and, perhaps, all expressions of art) with skepticism.
+He writes, “You have your way.
 I have my way.
-As for the right way, the correct way, and the only way, it does not exist."
-Or, put another way, perhaps it is a fool’s errand for viewers and scholars to seek definitive answers from a work of art when the role of art isn’t to provide answers, but instead to provide insights and questions into the human soul, a soul stitched together with paradoxical meanings and intent, and bound together and preserved for eternity like nothing less than a perplexed question mark.
+As for the right way, the correct way, and the only way, it does not exist.”
+Or, in simpler terms, perhaps it is a fool’s errand to seek definitive answers from a work of art.
+The role of art is not to provide answers but to ask questions—questions that challenge and explore the depths of the human soul, which is stitched together with paradox, complexity, and mystery.
+Art, like life, remains forever a perplexing question mark.

 Bibliography